 Little kids: Which had more stars, the flag for 15 states or the one for 13 states?
 Bonus: In our flag now, the long rows have 6 stars and the short rows have 5 stars.
 How much longer are the long rows?

 Big kids: The 20-star flag had all rows of 5 stars.
 How many rows of stars must there have been?
-Bonus: The cool circles-of-stars flag here is from 1867, when Nebraska became the 37th state.
+Bonus: One cool flag from 1867 has 37 stars arranged in 2 circles.
 The outside circle has 11 more stars than the inside circle.
 How many stars must each one have?

 Answers: